survivejs/webpack-book/manuscript/developing/03_linting.md

 ![ESLint](images/eslint.png)

 [ESLint](http://eslint.org/) is the most versatile linting solution for JavaScript.
 It builds on top of ideas presented by JSLint and JSHint.
 More importantly, it allows you to develop custom rules.
-As a result, a nice set of rules has been developed for React in the form of [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react).

 T> Since *v1.4.0* ESLint supports [autofixing](http://eslint.org/blog/2015/09/eslint-v1.4.0-released/).
 It allows you to perform certain rule fixes automatically.
 To activate it, pass the flag `--fix` to the tool.
 It's also possible to use this feature with webpack, although you should be careful with it. [js-beautify](https://www.npmjs.com/package/js-beautify) can perform a similar operation.